StuartCAlexander88/StuartCAlexander88/README.md

 -
 - Road Map:
 - HND Software Development
-- BA HONS Software Development
+- BA HONS Software Engineering
 -
 - 💞️ I’m looking to collaborate on ...
 - Any projects you may have for me! i love coding and problem solving!